-Janina holds a M.Sc. in Agricultural and Resource Economics from the University of Bonn, an M.Sc. in Economics from the Swedish Agricultural University (SLU), Uppsala, and a B.A.
+Janina holds a PhD in Political Science (summa cum laude) from the University of Münster, an M.Sc. in Agricultural and Resource Economics from the University of Bonn, an M.Sc. in Economics from the Swedish Agricultural University (SLU), Uppsala, and a B.A.
 (First Class Honours) in Political Science from McGill University, Montreal.
 Previous to her PhD studies, she worked for the European Commission in their Organic Policy unit and for the GIZ’s Costa Rican country bureau in the NAMA Café support project, where she helped design the country’s climate-smart coffee Nationally Appropriate Mitigation Action.

 - Grabs, J., & Ponte, S. (2019).
 The evolution of power in the global coffee value chain and production network.
 Journal of Economic Geography, early view.

 - Grabs, J. (2018).
 Assessing the institutionalization of private sustainability governance in a changing coffee sector.
 Regulation & Governance, early view.

 - Grabs J., Kilian B., Calderón Hernández, D., Dietz, T. (2016) Understanding coffee certification dynamics: A spatial analysis of Voluntary Sustainability Standard proliferation.
 International Food and Agribusiness Management Review (19.3): 31-56.

 - Grabs, J., Langen, N., Maschkowski, G., Schäpke, N. (2016) Understanding role models for change: A multilevel analysis of success factors of grassroots initiatives for sustainable consumption.
 Journal of Cleaner Production (134.
 A): 98-111.